 Windows, external doors and joinery

-Repair category 2
+Repair category 3

-Notes Windows and doors were not all fully opened or tested however some items of wear and tear including loose handles and defective (misted) double glazed units were visible and repairs or replacement of units and/or components may be required.
+Notes Windows and doors were not all fully opened or tested however some items of wear and tear including units being of an older style, some not being fully operational, decay to timber framework, cracked glazing and moss growth were noted and repairs or replacement of units and/or components may be required.
+The windows are at the end of their useful life in places.
+Worn decoration and areas of decay were noted to external timbers.
+Repairs and ongoing maintenance will be required.

 External decorations

-Repair category -
+Repair category 2

-Notes N/A
+Notes Worn decorations noted.